TOP FIVE WORST QUESTIONS TO ASK OF THE TAROT

 THE FIVE BEST LOVE & RELATIONSHIP QUESTIONS TO ASK OF THE TAROT

 There are literally thousands of questions you can ask that will work really well for a Tarot reading.
 The main thing to bear in mind is that the question itself has the power to move you forward (or keep you stuck) and you really want to try to harness this power before you lay the cards out for a reading.
-Any question that helps you make focused and proactive choices to reach your goals are fabulous.
+Any question that helps you make focused and proactive choices to reach your goals is fabulous.

 1. FOR SINGLES SEEKING TO MANIFEST A RELATIONSHIP – How am I blocking love in my life right now and what can I do to release this block?

 This is SO much better in terms of helping you manifest your desire than asking ‘When will I meet Mr Right?’ which is passive and mainly keeps you stuck in old patterns of relating.
 Yes, you may still meet someone but it will be another Mr Wrong.
 Guaranteed.